-Publications include articles, book chapters, reports, and research briefs and are listed in date descending order.
+Publications are listed in date descending order.
 Links are provided to full text publications when possible.
 However, this collection may not be complete.
-More information can be obtained in the Child Abuse Library
+More information and most of the articles can also be obtained in the Child Abuse Library Online.